 We offer patients the opportunity to deposit items free of charge in the reception safe.
 For everyday objects, there is a lockable compartment in your wardrobe.
 However, we assume no liability for the contents of the locker or for items stored in bedside table drawers.

 ... for snacks and drinks are available next to the cafeteria on the ground floor.
-In the reception area you will find a vending machine for top-up vouchers for your mobile phone as well as a public telephone.

 ... are welcome around the clock.
 Find out about visiting our hospital on the visitor page or call +49 (0)30 30008-120 for further information on the conditions on hospital stays and visits.
 Appointments with chief physicians can be made over the phone.